 What are the symptoms of frozen shoulder?

-The typical symptoms are pain, stiffness and limitation in the range of movement of one of your shoulders.
+The typical symptoms are pain, stiffness and limitation in the range of movement of one (not both) of your shoulders.
 The symptoms typically have three phases:

 - Phase one - the 'freezing', painful phase.
 This typically lasts 2-9 months.
 The first symptom is usually pain.
 Stiffness and limitation in movement then also gradually build up.
 The pain is typically worse at night and when you lie on your affected side.

 - Phase two - the 'frozen', stiff (or adhesive) phase.
 This typically lasts 4-12 months.
 Pain gradually eases but stiffness and limitation in movement remain and can become worse.
 All movements of your shoulder are affected.
-However, the movement most severely affected is usually rotation of the arm outwards.
-The muscles around the shoulder may waste a bit as they are not used.
+However, the movement most severely affected is usually rotation of the arm outwards: a bit like the movement you would do if you were holding a tray of food on the palm of your hand, holding it out to the side.
+The muscles around the shoulder may get smaller as they are not used.

 - Phase three - the 'thawing', recovery phase.
 This typically lasts between one and three years.
 The pain and stiffness gradually go and movement gradually returns to normal, or near normal.